Yonaguni, Okinawa: Broadcasting

 Television broadcasts consist of translator stations in Yonaguni and Uchimichi and radio broadcasts are established from the Yonaguni television translator station.
-It is also the only place in Japan where all three NHK Radio stations are on the FM band.
-In addition, Yonaguni receives Taiwanese television broadcasts (Taiwan Television (TTV), China Television (CTV), and Chinese Television System (CTS)), along with Taiwanese radio broadcasts.
+It is also the only place in Japan where all three NHK radio stations are on the FM band.
+In addition, Yonaguni receives Taiwanese television broadcasts (Taiwan Television (TTV), China Television (CTV), and Chinese Television System (CTS) by using the European DVB-T system), along with Taiwanese radio broadcasts.